SEARCH KENT STATE

-> The Rising Scholars Program will work with seventh-grade students in the Geauga and Summit County school districts and sponsor scholarships for college mentors.
+The Rising Scholars Program will work with sixth-grade students in the Geauga and Summit County school districts and sponsor scholarships for college mentors.
 As the program expands, we hope to reach all school districts in Geauga and Summit Counties.
 They will include comprehensive support for Rising Scholars from middle and high schools.
 Additionally, the program requires local funding to support scholarships for university student mentors, the single largest budget item, as well as programming and administrative costs.

 The primary measures of success for the Rising Scholars Program are: